leeboardtools/mimon/UIDesignNotes.md

 - Test Revert
 - Test Save

-- Think about transitioning to a Navbar based or other entirely render side based menu system.
+a- Think about transitioning to a Navbar based or other entirely render side based menu system.
     - Cleaner appearance.
     - Need to think over the command structure.